Biography of Thomas Edward Lawrence

 1910: He joined an archaeological dig in Syria.

-1911-1914: T.E.
-Lawrence stayed in Syria and learnt Arabic fluently.
+1911-1914: He stayed in Syria and learnt Arabic fluently.
 He had empathy for the Arabs who had been under the rule of the Turks for centuries.

 1914: Lawrence explored northern Sinai as part of an expedition and secretly carried out reconnaissance for the government.
 At the start of the First World War he became an intelligence agent in Cairo.